 If you really want to see lots of interesting or unusual birds when you go out birdwatching, there are places such as Wildfowl and Wetland Trust sites around the UK that you can visit.
 There are also places to meet birds of prey too.

 With so many different birds, you'll probably need a book or website to help you work out what you're seeing.

 What might you spot?

-Will you spy sea birds - like seagulls, puffins, terns and cormorants?
+Will you spot seabirds, such as seagulls, puffins, terns and cormorants?

 Garden and hedgerow birds

-Look out for garden and hedgerow birds like robins, blue tits, magpies, sparrows and pigeons.
+Look out for garden and hedgerow birds such as robins, blue tits, magpies, sparrows and pigeons.
 You might also spot goldfinches, long-tailed tits or shy little wrens.

 Birds of prey

 You might be able to pick out buzzards, red kites and kestrels hovering overhead while they look for prey.

 Game and field birds